docxology/cohereants/markdown/04_experimental_results.md

 - **Detection Range**: 3-5 μm infrared wavelengths
 - **Response Threshold**: 0.1-1.0 mW/cm²

-**Evolutionary Implications**: The independent evolution of infrared sensors in multiple beetle lineages suggests strong selective pressure for infrared detection capabilities, supporting the hypothesis that these abilities confer significant survival advantages.
+**Evolutionary Implications**: The independent evolution of infrared sensors in multiple beetle lineages suggests strong selective pressure for infrared detection capabilities.
+However, the functional significance of these sensors remains unclear, as they may serve thermal detection rather than specific IR-based chemoreception.
+This highlights the need for behavioral assays to determine whether these sensors enable IR-based chemical communication or merely thermal navigation.

 ### Thermo-sensitive Sensilla Response